 How Much Does a Brow Lift Cost?

-The average cost of brow lift surgery in the U.S. is $3,374, as noted in the American Society of Plastic Surgeon’s 2017 statistics—this price does not account for anesthesia or operating room fees.
+The average cost of brow lift surgery at Richmond Aesthetic Surgery is $10,000 and includes surgeon’s fee, operating facility fees, anesthesiologist fees and post op visits.
 This total cost of your procedure will depend upon the customized surgical plan that your surgeon creates based on your individual needs and cosmetic goals.
 This includes which brow lift technique is used during surgery as well as the overall complexity of the procedure.
-Additional factors that can impact the price of brow lift surgery include operating facility fees, anesthesiologist fees, the experience of the plastic surgeon, and the geographic location of the practice.
 When a brow lift is combined with an additional facial procedure, such as blepharoplasty, the total cost will be adjusted accordingly.
 At Richmond Aesthetic Surgery, we offer a number of plastic surgery financing options for patients who could benefit from a flexible payment plan with low interest rates.
 To learn more about our plastic surgery financing options, please contact a member of our staff today.

 Is a Non-Surgical Brow Lift with BOTOX® Cosmetic Possible?